pyepics/epicsapps/doc/instruments.rst

 Epics Instruments is a GUI application (using wxPython) that lets any user:

   * Organize PVs into Instruments: a named collection of PVs
-  * Manage Instruments with modern Notebook-tab interface.
+  * Manage Instruments with Notebook or tabbed interface.
   * Save Positions for any Instrument by name.
   * Restore Positions for any Instrument by name.
   * Remember Settings for all definitions into a single file that can be loaded later.